lagoproject/DMP/DMP.md

 #### **Approach for clear versioning**.

 To save on computational costs, versioning (i.e the same generation of files without modifiying the input parameters) only is allowed if corrections have been done by the software used for generating them.
-It implies that every file sould be calculated again.
+It implies that every file should be calculated again.
 Thus, it is more clear to build a new catalog for storing them together with their new metadata.
-It will be declared by adding a `_v<number>` at the end of the catalog´s name, where `<number>` is a consecutive number indicating the version and starting with 2.
+It will be declared by adding a `_v<number>` at the end of the catalog's name, where `<number>` is a consecutive number indicating the version and starting with 2.

 Therefore, versioning directly the files (i.e. datasets) is not allowed, and the decision about versioning any catalog will be based on the metadata previously stored (related to parameters and software version).